Joe Pavelski scores on OT power play, Stars beat Golden Knights 3-2 to avoid West sweep

 With former heavyweight champion Mike Tyson and wrestling great Ric Flair both in the building wearing Stars jerseys Dallas was avoided being swept in the playoffs for the first time since 2001 against St. Louis in the second round.
 This was the Stars’ 21st playoff series since then.

-The Golden Knights scored first again — though not like the first three goals on five shots in the first 7:10 of Game 3 led to the earliest exit ever for Oettinger.
+The Golden Knights scored first again — though not like those three quick goals in Game 3 that led to the earliest exit ever for Oettinger.

-Karlsson pushed the puck up and skated to the front of the net after passing to Nicolas Roy, whose pass through traffic went off a Dallas stick before Reilly Smith — also with Vegas since the beginning — got it just inside the right circle and took a shot.
+Karlsson pushed the puck up and skated to the front of the net after passing to Nicolas Roy, whose pass through traffic went off a Dallas stick before Reilly Smith got it just inside the right circle and took a shot.
 Karlsson’s deflection past Oettinger only 4:17 into the game was his eighth goal this postseason.

-Dallas got even at 1-1 on a power play with 4:18 left in the first period after some nifty stickwork by Robertson, who deflected Miro Heiskanen’s shot from just inside the blue line up into the air.
-As Hill was trying to secure the puck into his glove, Robertson knocked it free and then reached around and swiped the puck into the net with his stick parallel to the ice.

-Hill, coming off his first career playoff shutout, had stopped 60 shots in a row over a span that included overtime in Game 2 after stopping all 10 shots he faced in the third period.
+“There were a lot of rush chances,” said Smith, also with Vegas since the beginning.
+“I don't think we did a good enough job of making it difficult on them.
+So we get another opportunity in two days.”

 AP NHL playoffs: https://apnews.com/hub/stanley-cup and https://twitter.com/AP_Sports